MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 The orchestrator works through this list until all five function candidate slots are filled.

-To best ensure that the Copilot orchestrator chooses your plugin to provide the right skill for users' queries, apply the [Explore best practices for high-quality plugins](plugin-guidelines.md).
+Check out [Validation guidelines for Copilot agents](/microsoftteams/platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines#description?context=/microsoft-365-copilot/extensibility/context) to learn more about writing good descriptions to ensure that Copilot chooses the right skill for each user query to your agent.